 If you have a planted tank, you will always find Chinese Algae Eaters actively searching through the plants and grazing on them.
 Do not worry, they do not eat healthy plants.
 However, they will eat dying, rotting, or decaying plants.

-Nonetheless, keep in mind that Chinese Algae Eaters are pretty fast and have a strong mouth.
+Nonetheless, keep in mind that Chinese Algae Eaters are pretty fast and have a strong mouths.
 It may be a problem for soft and tender plants in the tank, as they can accidentally damage them.

 Another problem is that Chinese Algae Eaters often redecorate everything to their liking; they can uproot or knock plants over.